ShawnMcCool/using-doctrine/README.md

 Doctrine Examples
 =================
-This is a repository to show simple examples of how to do things with Doctrine.
+This repository serves to highlight examples of how to accomplish various things with the Doctrine ORM version 2.5.
+For simplicity and interactivity, the actual code that would typically exist in the service layer is very unceremoniously dumped into artisan commands in [src/ArtisanCommands](src/ArtisanCommands).

-I decided (for now) to just throw the examples into artisan commands.
+Please feel free to criticize the techniques by submitting an [issue](issues) or a [pull-request](pulls).

 # Folder Breakdown